Phir Bhi Dil Hai Hindustani

-Phir Bhi Dil Hai Hindustani is a 2000 Indian Hindi-language satirical film directed by Aziz Mirza and produced by Dreamz Unlimited (now known as Red Chillies Entertainment).
-The film stars Shah Rukh Khan and Juhi Chawla in the lead roles, along with Paresh Rawal.
-Govind Namdev, Satish Shah, Johnny Lever, Dalip Tahil, Mahavir Shah, Shakti Kapoor, and Neena Kulkarni appear in supporting roles.
-The film's title is derived from the song "Mera Joota Hai Japani" from the 1955 film Shree 420.
+Phir Bhi Dil Hai Hindustani is a 2000 Indian Hindi-language satirical film directed by Aziz Mirza and produced by Dreamz Unlimited.
+The film stars Shah Rukh Khan and Juhi Chawla in the lead roles, with Paresh Rawal, Johnny Lever, Govind Namdev, Satish Shah, Dalip Tahil, Mahavir Shah, Shakti Kapoor, and Neena Kulkarni in supporting roles.
+The title of the film is derived from the song "Mera Joota Hai Japani" from the 1955 film Shree 420.
 The film marked the debut production venture of Khan, Chawla, and Mirza under their production company, Dreamz Unlimited.
-The film won the IIFA Award for Best Special Effects.